-Lucia Gagliardone (she/her/hers) is Vermont-born choreographer and dance artist.
-In her work, she deals with themes of healing and community, relationships with the earth and water, disintegration and wholeness, and various iterations of the self.
-Her work and performance are grounded in modern dance and improvisation, with a fascination for quotidian life as a foundation for choreography.
+Lucia Gagliardone (she/her/hers) is a Vermont-born choreographer and dance artist.
+Her work explores themes of healing and community, relationships with the earth and water, and various iterations of the self.
+Her work and performance are grounded in modern and post-modern dance, with a fascination for quotidian life as a foundation for choreography.
 Lucia is interested in storytelling and sees creating dance as a process of empathy.

 Lucia taught dance at Urbanity Dance Company and founded the Bowdoin Modern Dance Collective, an inclusive movement lab.
-Her training and work are grounded in modern dance, authentic movement, and improvisation, and she has additional training in contact improvisation, ballet, and zouk.
+Her training and work are grounded in modern dance, authentic movement, and improvisation, and she has additional training in contact improvisation, ballet, and Brazilian Zouk.
 Lucia has a B.A. in Dance and Sociology from Bowdoin College.
-She lives in Washington, DC, on ancestral Anacostan, Piscataway, and Pamunkey lands.